cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 non-deterministic choices.
 Changing the seed has no effect on the query’s semantics but is known to affect the solver’s performance.
-While technically not a mutation, reseeding has been used as a proxy for measuring instability, which is a reason why we have included it here.
+While technically not a mutation, reseeding has been used as a proxy for measuring instability, which is why we have included it here.

 <!-- Historically, some verification tools have
 attempted to use reseeding to measure instability: Dafny and